PrefectHQ/prefect/docs/concepts/automations.md

   "within": 60
 }
 ```
 However, without `for_each`, a `prefect.flow-run.Completed` event from a _different_ flow run than the one that started this trigger with its `prefect.flow-run.Running` event could satisfy the condition.
-Adding a `for_each` of `"prefect.resource.id"` will cause this trigger to be evaluated separately for each flow run id associated with these events.
+Adding a `for_each` of `prefect.resource.id` will cause this trigger to be evaluated separately for each flow run id associated with these events.

 ```json
 {